tdep-developers/tdep-tutorials/00_basics/README.md

 This produces a set of output files.
 Most important for us is the 'outfile.dispersion_relations' which contains the dispersion data.
 A convenient '.gnuplot' file is also produced so that the dispersion may be plotted simply by running:

-`gnuplot --persists outfile.dispersion_relations.gnuplot`
+`gnuplot --persist outfile.dispersion_relations.gnuplot`

 Confirm that this dispersion relation corresponds to what you expect the phonon dispersion relation of Si to look like by eg. comparing to the litterature.

-To also obtain the phonon DOS, simply add the `--dos` options:
+To also obtain the phonon DOS, simply add the `--dos` option:

 `phonon_dispersion_relations --dos`